-In order to make these resources more easily accessible and retrievable, library resources are organized into various collection using online catalogues.
-Online cataloguing has greatly enhanced the usability of catalogues, thanks to the Machine Readable cataloguing-MARC standard in the 1960s.
-MARC was originally used to automate the creation of physical catalogue cards; now the MARC computer files are accessed directly in the search process.
+In order to make these resources more easily accessible and retrievable, library resources are organized into various collection using online catalogs.
+Online cataloging has greatly enhanced the usability of catalogs, thanks to the Machine Readable cataloging-MARC standard in the 1960s.
+MARC was originally used to automate the creation of physical catalog cards; now the MARC computer files are accessed directly in the search process.
 OPACs have enhanced usability over traditional cards formats.